 Policy priorities Findings administration of educational process and pedagogical experience.
 If there are learners with special needs in the educational institution, teachers should complete the module of general competencies which includes courses about inclusive education and work with learners with special needs.
 On the completion of the training courses, the teachers get a certificate which is recorded in the National Education Information System.
-See Regulation of the Cabinet of Ministers 569, 11.09.2018, p.
+See Regulation of the Cabinet of Ministers 569 , 11.09.2018, p.
 39. 2.2.4.3 The requirements for professional development of teachers envisage that all teachers who work with learners with special needs in mainstream settings have to attend training at least 36 hours in three years on the subject of teaching children with special needs.
-(European Agency, Country Policy Review and Analysis: Latvia, p.
+(European Agency, Country Policy Review and Analysis: Latvia , p.
 10) See Regulation of the Cabinet of Ministers 569, 11.09.2018, paragraph 15.
 2.2.4.4 The Regulations of the Cabinet of Ministers define the requirements and criteria on how special education institutions could gain the status of special education development centres.
-The requirements are that the special education institution has to provide methodological and pedagogical support for at least 50 teachers and specialists of schools of the administrative territory; develop at least two methodological materials available on its website; organise at least two events on inclusive education every year, etc. (Regulations of the Cabinet of Ministers No. 187; 29.03.2016) (European Agency, Country Policy Review and Analysis: Latvia, p.
+The requirements are that the special education institution has to provide methodological and pedagogical support for at least 50 teachers and specialists of schools of the administrative territory; • develop at least two methodological materials available on its website; • organise at least two events on inclusive education every year, etc. (Regulations of the Cabinet of Ministers No. 187; 29.03.2016) (European Agency, Country Policy Review and Analysis: Latvia, p.
 12)

 Policy priorities Findings 2.2.4.5 Special education institutions are encouraged to become special education development centres to support teachers in mainstream education.
 In order to do so, they must develop professional development materials and activities.
-According to Recommendation 1.12.1 in the European Agency's Country Policy Review and Analysis: Latvia (2018), The requirements are that the special education institution has to: provide methodological and pedagogical support for at least 50 teachers and specialists of schools of the administrative territory; develop at least two methodological materials available on its website; organise at least two events on inclusive education every year, etc. (Regulations of the Cabinet of Ministers No. 187; 29.03.2016) (p.
+According to Recommendation 1.12.1 in the European Agency's Country Policy Review and Analysis: Latvia (2018), The requirements are that the special education institution has to: provide methodological and pedagogical support for at least 50 teachers and specialists of schools of the administrative territory; • develop at least two methodological materials available on its website; • organise at least two events on inclusive education every year, etc. (Regulations of the Cabinet of Ministers No. 187 ; 29.03.2016) (p.
 12) Also see section 2.2.4.2.
-2.2.5 Policy states that specialist 2.2.5.1 teachers and other profession (e.g. speech and language The qualification of special teacher can be acquired in several ways: therapists, multilingual by completing a 4 or 4.5-year professional study programme in special education; education teachers and othe professionals who work in schools) receive appropriate qualified; education and support to en them to acquire the knowled attitudes and skills for inclus education through in service training courses for teachers with qualifications in some other
+2.2.5 Policy states that specialist 2.2.5.1 teachers and other professionals (e.g. speech and language therapists, multilingual education teachers and other professionals who work in schools) receive appropriate education and support to enable The qualification of special teacher can be acquired in several ways: • by completing a 4 or 4.5-year professional study programme in special education; through a 2.5-year study programme (80-93 credits) for teachers who are already qualified; through master's study programmes; them to acquire the knowledge, attitudes and skills for inclusive education through in-service training courses for teachers with qualifications in some other subjects (at least 72 study hours).
+(European Agency, Country information for Latvia, Teacher Education for inclusive education)